 These Crispy Vegan Chocolate Chip Cookies are JUST 6 ingredients, made in 1 BOWL, crispy, chewy and buttery thanks to using almond flour and tapioca.
 The perfect cookie texture.
-Just 6 ingredients and also gluten-free and oil-free!
+Just 6 ingredients and also gluten-free, grain-free and oil-free!

 CRISPY VEGAN CHOCOLATE CHIP COOKIES